 This certified biodynamic ecosystem began in 1990 as an olive orchard, with trees imported from Tuscany.
 Though still known today for its world-renown olive oils, DaVero has also made a name for itself as winemaker, specializing in Italian varietals.

-With a method of growing that fosters thriving, healthy soil and renewing the land, DaVero raises grapes, as well as olive and fruit trees, lavender, and chickens, pigs, and sheep.
+DaVero practices farming methods that foster thriving, healthy soil and renewing the land.
+They raise grapes, olive and fruit trees, lavender, and chickens, pigs, and sheep.

 Wines are fermented naturally, relying on yeasts naturally found on the grapes instead of adding commercial yeasts.
 And wines are aged in seasoned, non-oak barrels.
 Their style of winemaking is old world — a bit of the Italian countryside here in its sister terroir of Sonoma Wine Country.